2donet/2donet.github.io/rules/rules.md

 ---
 layout: page
 title: Rules
-permalink: /rules
+permalink: /about/rules
 ---

-# Rules of 2do.net
 Project under development

 ### Users are responsible for the content.

-### Network of common good projects
+### Only non-profit projects
 We only accept non-profit projects

 ###